-Within Georgia, children's general health status1 varies by family income and education and by racial or ethnic group.
+Within Illinois, children's general health status varies by family income and education and by racial or ethnic group.
 Children in the least-advantaged groups typically experience the worst health, but even children in middle-class families appear to be less healthy than those with greater advantages.

-- Children in poor families are 4.5 times as likely and children in near-poor families are nearly four times as likely to be in less than optimal health as children in higher-income families. - Children in households without a high-school graduate are five times as likely to be in less than optimal health as children living with someone who has completed some college. - Hispanic children are nearly 4.5 times as likely and non-Hispanic black children are approximately twice as likely to be in less than optimal health as non-Hispanic white children.
+- Children in poor families are approximately four times as likely and children in near-poor families are approximately 2.5 times as likely to be in less than optimal health as children in higher-income families. - Children in households without a high-school graduate are approximately four times as likely to be in less than optimal health as children living with someone who has completed some college. - Hispanic children are nearly four times as likely and non-Hispanic black children are approximately 2.5 times as likely to be in less than optimal health as non-Hispanic white children.

-Comparing Georgia's experience against the national benchmark2 reveals unrealized health potential among Georgia children in every income, education and racial or ethnic group.
+Comparing Illinois' experience against the national benchmark reveals unrealized health potential among Illinois children in every income, education and racial or ethnic group.